Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 Create the documentation in your repository
 ===========================================

-In order to crete a documentation folder you can use `sphinx-quickstart <https://www.sphinx-doc.org/en/master/man/sphinx-quickstart.html>`_.
+In order to crete a documentation folder you can use :doc:`sphinx-quickstart <sphinx:man/sphinx-quickstart>`.
 It asks some questions and creates a functional documentation folder according to your answers.
 You can use ``sphinx-quickstart`` by going to the root directory of your repository and running this command.

 .. code-block:: bash